paulaharder/SpectralAdversarialDefense/README.md

 ### Build detector

-First extract the necessary characteristics to train a detector, choose a detector out of InputMFS, InputPFS, LayerMFS, LayerPFS, LID, Mahalanobis:
+First extract the necessary characteristics to train a detector, choose a detector out of InputMFS, InputPFS, LayerMFS, LayerPFS, LID, Mahalanobis adn an attack argument as before:

 ```sh
 $ python extract_characteristics.py --attack fgsm --detector InputMFS
 ```

-Then train a classifier on the characteristics for a specific attack and characteristic:
+Then train a classifier on the characteristics for a specific attack and detector:
 ```sh
 $ python detect_adversarials.py --attack fgsm --detector InputMFS
 ```